SUrvival Control Chart EStimation Software in R: the success package: Introduction

 \section{Introduction}

 }

 Inspecting the quality of a survival process is of great importance, especially in the medical field.
-Many of the methods currently used to inspect the quality of survival processes in a medical setting, such as funnel plots \citep{spiegelhalter}, Bernoulli Cumulative sum (CUSUM) charts \citep{steiner2000} and exponentially weighted moving average (EWMA) charts \citep{cook_all} work only with binary outcomes, and are thus not appropriate for survival outcomes.
+Many of the methods currently used to inspect the quality of survival processes in a medical setting, such as funnel plots (Spiegelhalter 2005), Bernoulli Cumulative sum (CUSUM) charts (Steiner et al. 2000) and exponentially weighted moving average (EWMA) charts (Cook, Coory, and Webster 2011) work only with binary outcomes, and are thus not appropriate for survival outcomes.
 These charts require the continuous time outcome to be dichotomized, often leading to delays when trying to detect problems in the quality of care.
-To overcome this limitation, \citet{biswas_kalbfleisch} developed a continuous time CUSUM procedure (which we call the BK-CUSUM), that can be used to inspect survival outcomes in real time. \citet{arxiv_CGR} proposed a generalization of the BK-CUSUM chart called the Continuous Time Generalized Rapid Response CUSUM (CGR-CUSUM).
-The CGR-CUSUM allows to estimate some of the parameters involved in the constrution of the chart, overcoming the need for the user to correctly specify parameters that the BK-CUSUM procedure relies on.
-Recently other procedures for the continuous time inspection of survival outcomes have been developed, such as the improved Bernoulli CUSUM \citep{keefe_all}, uEWMA chart \citep{steiner_jones}, STRAND chart \citep{grigg} and funnel plot for survival outcomes \citep{putter_all}.
-To the best of our knowledge there are no publicly available software implementations of these methods, therefore the focus of this article is on survival CUSUM charts.
+To overcome this limitation, (Biswas and Kalbfleisch 2008) developed a continuous time CUSUM procedure (which we call the BK-CUSUM), that can be used to inspect survival outcomes in real time.
+(Gomon et al. 2022) proposed a generalization of the BK-CUSUM chart called the Continuous Time Generalized Rapid Response CUSUM (CGR-CUSUM).
+The CGR-CUSUM allows to estimate some of the parameters involved in the construction of the chart, overcoming the need for the user to correctly specify parameters that the BK-CUSUM procedure relies on.
+Recently other procedures for the continuous time inspection of survival outcomes have been developed, such as the improved Bernoulli CUSUM (Keefe et al. 2017), uEWMA chart (Steiner and Jones 2009) and STRAND chart (Grigg 2018).
+To the best of our knowledge there are no publicly available software implementations of these methods.